An Evening of Forced Interpretation

 Edited by Teen Editorial Staff Member MARIELA VIDELA

 To view contemporary dance is to be exposed to a medium of utmost earnestness.
 Black Moon, one of three pieces in Whim W’him’s Spring ‘26 season, is described as follows: “Time moves like phases overhead—each connection ripening, dimming, and disappearing—while the body carries the fatigue of what remains unspoken.”
 Whim W’him has opened for their last show of the season.
-There are three dances choreographed by three different artists, yet they flatten and morph together, each of their topics very similar to the next.
-None are particularly memorable for what they want to showcase: an unpretentious social commentary that defies and transcends the “rules” of art.
+There are three dances choreographed by three individual artists, yet they flatten and morph together.
+None are particularly memorable for what they wanted to showcase: an unpretentious social commentary that defies and transcends the “rules” of art.

-Despite the verbose diction of the program descriptions, all three dances offered a fraught and dystopian mood.
+Despite the verbose diction of their program descriptions, the dances offered a fraught and dystopian mood.
 The dancers were set to a worn concrete wall, their bodies adorned with cold neutrals.
-The first dance, James Gregg’s Static Bloom, opened with the performers standing center stage, collecting in a three-by-three grid.
+The first dance, James Gregg’s Static Bloom, opened with the performers standing center stage, arranged in a three-by-three grid.
 They were wearing cheetah print jorts and heavy trench coats (which dancer Stella Jacobs described as “badass”).
 Hyperpop music was playing and the dancers seemed to enter a tortured vogue.
-Around two thirds through the performance, the dancers came back out in their trenchcoats but nearly nothing underneath.
-The story—supposedly to be a form of divine perseverance—was now being maintained on the basis of sensuality.
-At the end, the dancers got more and more discouraged.
-The first dance did not end with the same triumph they opened with, the confidence they possessed at the beginning of the show dwindled, they ended the performance sobbing.
+Around two-thirds through the performance, the dancers emerged still in their trenchcoats but with nearly nothing underneath.
+The story—supposed to be a form of divine perseverance—was now being maintained on the basis of sensuality.
+At the end, the dancers’ movements became more and more discouraged.
+Instead of ending with the same triumph they opened with, the confidence they possessed at the beginning of the show seemed to dwindle.
+They ended the performance sobbing.

 Black Moon, by Rena Butler, started with the dancers convulsing on the floor, wearing mesh veils akin to fencing masks.
 The music varied in this set: the beginning held a more acoustic sound, almost a Nick Drake dystopia.
-The dancers lingered around the stage as Mac Miller played overhead.
-They were swift but his voice was heavy.
-Miller’s ramblings clashed with the dancers’ sincerity.
+The dancers lingered around the stage as Mac Miller began to play overhead.
+His ramblings clashed with the dancers’ sincerity.
+It weighed down the dancers.

 Whim W’him’s Spring ‘26 does not find itself relevant in my mind.
 I left the performance feeling indifferent.
-I did not grow a sense of higher virtue, do not count myself better affected by whatever parable the dances convey.
-Maybe it is a problem within myself to not identify with that level of sincerity.
-Passion for dance is expressed in a certain type of person— the kind I don’t find myself to be.
-What seems imperative to viewing Whim W’him’s Spring ‘26 is being someone who can surrender themselves to someone else’s vision, allowing another person to impose their idea onto them.
+I did not grow a sense of higher virtue nor count myself transformed by whatever parable the dances conveyed.The imperative to viewing Whim W’him’s Spring ‘26 is to be someone who can surrender themselves to another’s vision, allowing someone else to impose their idea onto you.
+Perhaps it is a problem within myself to not identify with that level of sincerity.
+Passion for dance is expressed in a certain type of person—the kind I don’t find myself to be.

 Lead photo: Choreography: Olivier Wevers - Photography: Jim Coleman - Whim W’Him dancers